austintgriffith/Galleass-Fishing/README.md

 2) If you're not using Ropsten, update the Galleass contract address.

 3) Enter the block of your first TX with Galleas.

+4) Enable RPC on your local node.
+ETH, NET, WEB3, and Personal.